ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 1. Choose **Allow** to allow Cognito Identity Pools to setup IAM roles for your application's users.
 Permissions and settings of these roles can be customized later.

-1. Copy/paste the **Identity Pool ID**, highlighted in red within the code sample in the Get AWS Credentials section, into your Cloud9 scatchpad editor tab.
+1. Copy the **Identity Pool ID**, highlighted in red within the code sample in the Get AWS Credentials section, into your Cloud9 scatchpad editor tab.

 	!!! warning "Do not copy the quotation marks, but include the region code and ":" character."